Conversation guide for planned giving

 “What part of your involvement with [ABC Charity] speaks to you most deeply?”

-Goal: Let the donor feel seen, appreciated, and connected to the difference they’ve already made.
+Goal: Make sure the donor feels appreciated and connected to the difference they’ve already made.

 Step 2: Provide Background and Education